skip to content

 Teaching:

-MPP - Fundamentals of ML (POLIS/BIPP)
+MPP - Fundamentals of ML for public policy (POLIS/BIPP)

 Research supervision: